"The mind is the only place civilization hasn't colonized."

 Maxwell, D'Angelo, The Weeknd, Bryson Tiller, Frank Ocean, Joe, Rotimi, Luther Vandross

+Thirteen tracks moving through desire, seduction, temptation, nightlife, moral complexity, and grief.
+A psychological journey through one man's inner life during moments of choice and consequence.
 Written, produced, and vocally arranged entirely by RichFraz.
-The album spans Amapiano, deep house, TrapSoul, Contemporary R&B, Neo-Soul, and orchestral balladry without losing its identity for a single moment.
+The album spans Contemporary R&B, Modern R&B, Neo-Soul, R&B House, Afrobeats/Amapiano, TrapSoul, and orchestral balladry without losing its identity for a single moment.

 Spotify: open.spotify.com/artist/2TF5zvNLvklcRY2qu2YDxd